You can listen to the podcast for this message here.

 Jesus said, “Because I live, you shall live also.”

-I’d like to see God’s people passionate about ministry.
+Second, I’d like to see God’s people passionate about ministry.
 Is.
 44:22 says, “I have wiped out your transgressions like a thick cloud and your sins like a heavy mist.
 Return to Me, for I have redeemed you.”
 We need to turn back to the Lord.
 Why?
 We have a tendency to take things for granted.
 The things of God become common place so we look for what is new, what is flashy.
 We’re looking for a thrill.
 Some evangelicals would have you believe that man does not exist for God’s benefit, but that God exists for man’s benefit.
 God becomes this great provider in the sky rather than the One who is worthy of our worship.
 We are looking for God to serve us rather than for us to serve Him.
 A general commitment to Christ substitutes for repentance.
 Emotional feelings replace true worship.
 We tend to be foolish.
 Matt.
 6:24 says, “No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other.
 You cannot serve God and wealth.”
 To put anything above the Lord is foolish, but we do it all the time.
 I think few people would admit that, but our actions speak louder than our words.
 I’d like to see people get more involved in the opportunities we have here.
-We tend to be impatient which further separates us from God.
-America has developed into a nation that doesn’t want to work hard.
-At 30 years old, we want what our parents had when they were 65.
+There are fewer and fewer people are willing to work hard.
+Fewer and fewer people make themselves available to do the hard, stressful, and emotionally draining work of the ministry.

-I’d like God’s people resist Satan.
+Third, I’d like God’s people resist Satan.
 James says, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 (Ja.
 4:7) We cannot resist the devil in our own strength.
 We must first submit ourselves to God.
-Then we can stand against Satan in the strength and might of the Lord Himself.
-Resist his destructive plans.
+That’s the first step and most critical.
+When we submit ourselves to God, then we can stand against Satan in the strength and might of the Lord Himself.
 Satan is a destroyer.
 He will try to destroy your home, your church relationship, your testimony, etc. Once you say yes to Satan, it becomes easier the next time, and easier.
 Satan’s way is never good, but unfortunately, even Christians are too ignorant to recognize this.

 What do you want to hear and see by the end of next year?
 How many will you share Christ with?
 How will you serve the Lord by serving others?
 Will you live the life of holiness God has called you to live?
 How authentic will you be?